• Skip to primary navigation

 • Add 3 tablespoons to chicken bone broth soup

-• Add 2 tablespoon to a gallon of herbal tea
+• Add 2 tablespoons to a gallon of herbal tea (it’s SO good!)

 • Crush and sprinkle over a green salad for some extra vitamin C